(03) 9349 7800

 CPA

-Albert Giorgini is the General Manager of Finance and Risk at RWAV.
+Albert Giorgini is the Senior Advisor to CEO at RWAV.

 As an experienced finance executive, with an extensive career in public transport and in the automotive and industrial gas sectors, Albert has honed his skills in driving financial performance improvements with a commercial and business transformation focus.

-Through his strategic financial leadership skills, Albert has demonstrated an exceptional capacity to lead and develop large teams in complex and changing environments to achieve the financial and regulatory requirements of the business.
+Through his strategic financial skills, Albert has demonstrated an exceptional capacity to lead and develop large teams in complex and changing environments to achieve the financial and regulatory requirements of the business.
 His extensive experience has given him a deep understanding of the industry and its challenges, equipping him with the expertise to drive impactful change.

 Albert has highly developed communication and stakeholder management skills to support his strong planning, analytical and financial performance improvement acumen, always striving to create innovative solutions that drive growth and success.